-This past month it has been a year since I had some major work done, and I wanted to take you through what it’s been like & how it effects my travels.
+This past month, it has been a year since I had some major work done, and I wanted to take you through what it’s been like & how it affects my travels.

-First set of letters – ACI: stands for Artificial Cartilage Implant.
-Yes, I have cartilage that was taken from my knee in a previous surgery, synthesized in a lab in Boston, and then stuck back into knee.
+The first set of letters – ACI: stands for Artificial Cartilage Implant.
+Yes, I have cartilage that was taken from my knee in a previous surgery, synthesized in a lab in Boston, and then stuck back into my knee.

-Okay, next part is a bit graphically described, if that kind of stuff bothers you I have included a picture of a rainbow.
+Okay, the next part is a bit graphically described, if that kind of stuff bothers you, I have included a picture of a rainbow.

-Just head to YouTube to some graphic videos here is an animated version which is less gruesome, but if you want to see the real deal there are probably others on the side.
+Just head to YouTube for some graphic videos here is an animated version that is less gruesome, but if you want to see the real deal, there are probably others on the side.

-Here what I have been going through for the last year:
+Here is what I have been going through for the last year:

-The first week after surgery hurts like hell, even with lots of bottles of oxy this, and oxy that, my shin throbbed to the point it was the only thing I could concentrate on.
+The first week after surgery hurt like hell, even with lots of bottles of Oxy this and Oxy that, my shin throbbed to the point it was the only thing I could concentrate on.

 Other effects of the surgery:

 You know how annoying it is not being able to kneel on my knee?
 Very!
-Not sure what about the surgery did this, but it is very sensitive to touch, even wearing pants that are tighter in the knee will aggravate it.
-Kneeling and putting weight on it produces a sharp pain, it is basically like hitting your funny bone, that kind of sharp, intense pain.
-So taking photos, or checking under the hotel bed is always a struggle.
+I’m not sure what about the surgery did this, but it is very sensitive to touch.
+Even wearing pants that are tighter in the knee will aggravate it.
+Kneeling and putting weight on it produces a sharp pain.
+It is basically like hitting your funny bone, that kind of sharp, intense pain.
+So, taking photos or checking under the hotel bed is always a struggle.

 It’s not a total loss because I still have done most things I wanted to do on this RTW trip so far, like hiking in Guatemala, surfing in Costa Rica, carrying around my 21kg backpack, walking on average 8-10 miles per day.
 It just slows me down, and I can’t do as much, I need more breaks, or I will suffer the next days.
 We ride public transport almost daily, and every bus ride reminds me that I had my knee ripped apart.